Grade 2 Enrichment Program

 "Every child should have the chance to be exceptional without exception."~Dr. Joseph Renzulli

-Welcome to the Fall semester of our Enrichment program of STEAM Enrichment Clusters for Grade 3 to begin on Wednesday, Ocotber 25th.
+Welcome to the winter semester of our Enrichment program of STEAM Enrichment Clusters for Grade 2 to begin on Wednesday, January 17th.
 Our nine-week program affords every child an opportunity to participate in a STEAM-based Enrichment slot.
 This broad enrichment initiative reflects our deep commitment to enabling each student to discover and take pride in the gifts and talents with which she or he is endowed as well as our commitment to championing a broader conception of giftedness.

 Your children will have the opportunity to explore an area of interest, talent, or passion in depth in science, technology, engineering, art-as-design, or math, while in a small group with other students and a facilitator who also share this interest.
 The challenging learning pursued is grounded in the production of a product, performance, or service for an authentic audience.